dftbplus/develguide/docs/gitworkflow.rst

         This will result in an extra merge commit.

 #.
-Test whether your updated feature branch still works as expected.
+Test whether your updated feature branch still works as expected (having
+   regression tests for your feature can help here).

 #.
 Push the latest status of your feature branch to your personal repository on
    GitHub::